zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

 Zowe&trade; API Mediation Layer (API ML) provides a single point of access for mainframe service REST APIs.
 For a high-level overview of this component, see [API Mediation Layer](../../getting-started/overview.html#api-mediation-layer).

+**Notes:**
+- The following guide is for a API ML/enabler version prior to version 1.2.1.
+To onboard a Spring Boot based REST API service for API ML/enabler version 1.2.1 and higher, see [Onboarding a Spring Boot based REST API Service](api-mediation-onboarding-with-spring-boot-enabler.md)
-**Note:** Spring is a Java-based framework that lets you build web and enterprise applications.
+- Spring is a Java-based framework that lets you build web and enterprise applications.
 For more information, see the [Spring website](https://spring.io/).

 As an API developer, use this guide to onboard your REST API service into the Zowe API Mediation Layer.
 This article outlines a step-by-step process to make your API service available in the API Mediation Layer.